yahoo/fluxible/packages/fluxible-addons-react/docs/api/connectToStores.md

 Takes the following parameters:

- * `Component` - the component that should receive the state as props, optional if using decorator pattern
+ * `Component` - the component that should receive the state as props
  * `stores` - array of store constructors to listen for changes
  * `getStateFromStores` - function that receives all stores and should return the full state object.
 Receives `stores` hash and component `props` as arguments
  * `customContextTypes` (*optional*) - additional `contextTypes` that could be accessed from your `getStateFromStores` function